szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 ### Make Bigby's spells more powerful (445) (IWDEE BGEE BG2EE EET)

 Bigby's spells are generally a pretty poor choice for levels 8 and 9: low damage and a high chance of either spell doing nothing.
-This tweak improves those two spells so that they deal more damage and are more likely to be effective, while also bypassing magic resistance, though they can still be dispelled:
+This tweak improves those two spells so that they deal more damage and are more likely to be effective, while also bypassing Magic Resistance, though they can still be dispelled:

 - Clenched fist:
   - 1st round: 4d6+6 crushing damage (originally 3d6, no save)